mgwismer/mgwismer.github.io-BridgeProject/README.md

 If you are only using playingCards.js:

-	var cardDeck = new playingCards(); // will create a new deck object
+var cardDeck = new#License
+Ja playingCards(); // will create a new deck object

 If you are including jQuery, the playingCards.ui.js and playingCards.ui.css:

 $('#cardTable').playingCards(); // will lay out a random deck on the cardTable element

 override defaults for playingCards() and for card() by adding new properties to the following objects:

 playingCards.defaults

 playingCards.card.defaults

 ##Example Implementation
 For a rough example of implementation, look at the code for the demo page: